-Regardless of the fact that you are just a beginner sailor, once you get on a sailboat and feel a connection between the sea, wind and sails and the freedom that sailing gives you, you’ll become a sailor for the rest of your life.
+Although you are just a sailing beginner, once you get on a sailboat and feel a connection between the sea, wind and sails and the freedom that sailing gives you, you’ll become a sailor for the rest of your life.
 And that is a fact.
 As no beginning is easy, we bring you a guide on how to easily prepare for embarking on an amazing world - the world of sailing!

 There are two types of people who decide to sail for the first time - sailing beginners who really want to learn to sail and master new skills and those who just want to enjoy this type of vacation led by their skipper who will give them vacation from their dreams.

-Either way, both groups have to go through some basic tips to make their stay on board as safe, better and interesting as possible.
+Either way, both groups must go through some sailing tips for beginners to make their stay on board as safe, better and interesting as possible.
 A little extra knowledge didn’t hurt anyone! :)

-Chartering a boat for a sailing holiday can be quite a project.
+Chartering a boat for a first time sailing holiday can be quite a project.
 Still, we hope that this Guide for Sailing Beginners will make the process far less complicated for you.

 As before any trip, you first need to define the crew with whom you will go sailing.
 It depends on your team which type of boat you will choose, but also the sailing route you will use.

 And before choosing a destination (either a country or a region), it is extremely important to determine the period in which you want to sail.
-Each time period has its own characteristics and not every one is suitable for every sailor - especially if you are sailing for the first time.
+Each time period has its own characteristics and each one is not suitable for every sailor - especially if you are sailing for the first time.

-For those sailing for the first time, there are a variety of routes made by experienced sailors to make it easier for you to plan your vacation.
+For sailing beginners, there are a variety of routes made by experienced sailors to make it easier for you to plan your vacation.
 You do not have to stick to these routes - you can change them according to your wishes and weather conditions.
 The only rule you should follow are your own preferences.
 You can always discuss the route with your skipper, if you hire one.